What is XHTML? (click any heading below to return here)

 Basic definitions

-XHTML codes are called tags
+HTML codes are called tags

 tags consist of elements, attributes, values of attributes, and events